 Reading Room

 The Reading Room is understood to have been established by Miss Mary Upcher, the younger daughter of the Rev A W Upcher.
-It doesn’t appear on the 1882 25 inch to the mile OS map of the village so it must have been constructed between then and the mid 1890s.
+It doesn’t appear on the 1882 25 inch to the mile OS map of the village so it must have been constructed between then and the mid-1890s.

 Reading Rooms were established nationally in the Victorian period.
 Often, funded by subscription, they were intended to improve literacy across the population.
 A modern publication suggests there were about 160 constructed across Norfolk.
-There were more, nationally.
+There were many more, nationally.

 It is believed that Reading Rooms were considered a direct alternative to the public house – providing alcohol-free recreation!